-The physicians at VitreoRetinal Surgery, PA specialize in the treatment of conditions that affect the vitreous, retina, and macula.
+The physicians at VitreoRetinal Surgery, PLLC specialize in the treatment of conditions that affect the vitreous, retina, and macula.
 We strive to serve our patients and the doctors who refer them with the same level of care that we would want for our own families.
 When conditions like flashes and floaters develop, we are here to provide an accurate diagnosis and the appropriate treatment in order to protect long-term eyesight.

 What Are Flashes And Floaters?

 Flashes and floaters are fairly common.
 Both of these symptoms often occur together with each other.
 Patients with flashing lights may describe fireworks or sparks in their vision.
 Oftentimes the flashing lights are most visible in a dark room.
 The flashes can sometimes be brought about by eye movement.
 Floaters often present as spots, cobwebs, or clouds that move around through a patient’s field of view.